microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 1. Build a bot using the [C# SDK](/en-us/csharp/builder/sdkreference/), [Node.js SDK](/en-us/node/builder/chat-reference/modules/_botbuilder_d_.html) or [Skype REST API](/en-us/skype/chat)
 2. Test it using the [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/)
 3. Deploy the bot to a cloud service, such as [Microsoft Azure](https://azure.microsoft.com/en-gb/)
-4. [Register](https://dev.botframework.com/#/bots/new) the bot with the Microsoft Bot Framework, which will automatically add Skype as a channel

-When you first register a bot it will be in **Preview**, which means it can be added by up to 100 users using an [add button or URL](#add-button-or-URL).
+4. [Register](https://dev.botframework.com/#/bots/new) the bot with the Microsoft Bot Framework, which will automatically add Skype as a channel. **When you first register a bot it will be in Preview**, which means it can be added by up to 100 users using an [add button or URL](#add-button-or-URL).
 To remove the limit you can easily publish it in Skype using the Microsoft Bot Framework.
 5. [Add the bot](#adding-a-bot) to Skype and test

 ### Developer version of the Skype Web App
+{:.no_toc}

 You should test Skype bots using the **developer version of the Skype Web App** until updated Skype apps for desktop and mobile are available at the end of July.

 * Go to <a href="https://web.skype.com">https://web.skype.com</a>
 * Sign in using your Skype credentials
-* Copy and paste the following URL into the address bar of the browser https://web.skype.com/en/?ecsoverride=developer
+* Copy and paste the following URL into the address bar of the browser **https://web.skype.com/en/?ecsoverride=developer**

 ## Publishing